 Qualification: Diploma in Stress Management, School of Natural Health Sciences

-Everyone suffers from stress, so stress management can be of help to us all.
-For some of us, what stresses us occupies most of our waking lives, and it may disturb our sleep patterns or cause us nightmares, too.
-While stress in itself is not a bad thing, too much for too long can have a wide range of adverse effects on the human physiology – not to mention our psychology.
+Everyone suffers from stress at times, and few of us have techniques we can use that really help.
+For some people, stress occupies most of their waking lives, and may disturb their sleep, too.
+Too much stress for too long can have a wide range of adverse effects on our physical and mental health.
 As Caroline Myss so eloquently puts it – ‘your biography becomes your biology’.

 Stress management is very much a case of mind over matter.
-The joke that says ‘if you don’t mind, it doesn’t matter’ is truer than you know.
-Only what we care about and cannot let go of is capable of causing us stress!
+The saying, ‘if you don’t mind, it doesn’t matter’, is truer than you know.
+Only what we care too much about to let go of it is capable of causing us stress!

-I believe that health, happiness and well-being are the birthright of each and every person on the planet.
-Science is now beginning to prove, as complimentary therapists and eastern philosophies have long believed, that mind can influence matter, just as matter influences mind.
-Poor health can make us feel more pessimistic, irritable or anxious.
-But equally, pessimism, irritability or anxiety can, and often do, manifest in ill-health.
-Because of this, new methods of treatment are being pioneered that will enable people to treat mental health in the same ways as they would treat their physical health.
-Think healthy thoughts and you will be physically healthy – as long as you have no hidden, self-imposed barriers to health.
-But who among us does not?
+I believe that health, happiness and well-being are the birthright of everyone.
+Science is beginning to prove what complimentary therapists and eastern philosophies have long believed; that mind can influence matter, just as matter influences mind.
+Poor health can make us more pessimistic, irritable or anxious.
+And these feelings can, and often do, manifest in ill-health.
+If you are able to think healthy thoughts, you will likely be more physically healthy.

-Often we sabotage our own health and happiness – without knowing why or even that we are doing it – through beliefs and limitations we have picked up without being aware of them.
-The em’brace philosophy is not merely to treat the symptoms of stress, nor even just to give clients strategies to control their stress response, although these are included in the package of services offered, but also to counsel those clients who are willing to take the plunge into demolishing restrictive beliefs and barriers, to make their lives more joyful, productive and effective, both for themselves and for those around them.
+Often we sabotage our own health and happiness – without knowing it – through beliefs and limitations we have picked up unconsciously.
+I don’t just treat the symptoms of stress, or even just give clients strategies to control their stress response.
+I also help you find and demolish those restrictive beliefs and barriers, allowing your life to be more joyful, productive and effective.

 You have the right to health and happiness—Embrace it!